 A MADI module is available and can be fitted in one of the Hapi slots.
 It provides users with up to 64 channels of MADI I/O for use with the system.
-The signal sent to the MADI Outputs (both Coaxial and Optical are available simultaneously) are configurable in blocks of 8 channels and can be sourced from any other module in the Hapi.
+The signal sent to the MADI Outputs are configurable in blocks of 8 channels and can be sourced from any other module in the Hapi.
 Note: Only one MADI module can be fitted per Hapi, please refer to the MADI module section above.